 Nevertheless, under the rule of the Chinese Communist Party, China overcame its geographical circumstances, and in the process, its reasoning has evolved.
 The trials and tribulations it suffered through in the second half of the twentieth century, including the wars on the Korean Peninsula and in Vietnam, a U.S. naval quarantine, and concurrent pressure from the Soviet Union, encouraged China to realize its capabilities.
 The geography that once seemed a curse to Chinese theorists now brimmed with possibility.

 The country’s location, in the end, provides it access to developed economies overseas and overland access to precious energy assets in Central Asia and the Middle East, an edge that economic theorist Nicholas Spykman identified in the early 1940s.
 China’s geopolitical goal was now to tap into wealth in the east, and technological advancement in the west, as stated by Chinese scholar Zhang Wenmu.

 As it has done throughout history, China is embarking on an expansionary course more out of necessity than out of ambition.
-The “One Belt, One Road” initiative, for instance, aims to ease the country’s economic and logistical dependence on its eastern coast and also develop its desolated interior regions.
+The Belt and Road Initiative (BRI), for instance, aims to ease the country’s economic and logistical dependence on its eastern coast while developing its less-developed interior regions.

 Similarly, Beijing’s increasingly assertive maritime policy is another attempt to secure its access to overseas markets and preclude a challenger from presenting a threat to its multiplying global interests.
 There are consequences, however, for China’s increasingly aggressive expansionism.